Appealing a school place decision

-- they find the school didn't apply or didn't apply correctly their admissions criteria
+- they find the school didn't apply or didn't apply correctly its admissions criteria

-- they find the school would have offered the child a place if they had applied their admissions criteria correctly
+- and they find the school would have offered the child a place if it had applied its admissions criteria correctly

 When your appeal will be heard

-The Education Authority (EA) will tell you when your appeal will be heard.
+The EA will tell you when your appeal will be heard.